plblum/jivs/README.md

 - RequiredTextCondition, RequiredIndexCondition - for required fields
 - DataTypeCheckCondition, RegExpCondition - for checking the data conforms to the data type.
-- RangeCondition, ValuesEqualCondition, ValueGTSecondValueCondition - Comparing values
+- RangeCondition, EqualToCondition, GreaterThanCondition - Comparing values
 - AndCondition, OrCondition - For creating boolean logic with other Conditions.
 </details>